Steven-Galvin/epizon/README.md

 This section is for listing the revisions I've made to the previous site.
 Any refactoring, additional features, or debugging will be recorded here along with my commit history.

+### Style Changes
+* choose color pallet to build off of instead of materialize defaults
+* add website title to navbar with link to root
+* add collapsable menu that opens side nav when clicked
+* add welcome message calling user by name for personalable touch

 ## Authors

 Steven Galvin